BRIEF-UBIC says merger between units

 SAN FRANCISCO, Aug 9 Yahoo Inc may re-evaluate plans for the cash it gets from a multibillion-dollar sale of half of its 40 percent stake in Chinese Internet company Alibaba Group.

-* Says its unit EvD, Inc. to merge two units UBIC North America, Inc. and TechLaw Solutions, Inc.
+* Says unit EvD, Inc (EvD) to merge unit UBIC North America, Inc (UNA) and unit TechLaw Solutions, Inc (TLS)

-* Says the three units are engaged in e-discovery business and based in U.S

 Further company Coverage: (Beijing Headline News)